 What am I afraid of?

-Thinking through what had happened, Ritsuka realized that he hadn't really been scared when his mother had driven away.
+Thinking through what had happened, Ritsuka realized that he hadn't really been scared when his mother had driven away from the overpass.
 He'd been hurt, but at the same time, he'd known there was someone who'd pick up when he called.
 (Next time, there might not be.)
 The memory thing was harder, but he was willing try to let it go -- to try, at least -- if Soubi promised not to do it again.
 He didn't know whether he could trust Soubi but that didn't matter, because he already did.
-It was frightening, though, because there was so much he didn't know and he had the vague idea that theoretically, there were some things you weren't supposed to forgive.
+It was frightening, though, because there was so much he didn't know about Soubi and he had the vague idea that theoretically, there were some things you weren't supposed to forgive.

 In the end, none of mattered.
 Not forgiving hurt too much.